 1. Precise and Specific Title.
 Title by result rather than title by scope is preferred.
 The most important discovery in the conclusions/results shall be drafted as the title of the paper so readers will know immediately whether the content is what they need.

 2. Strong email addresses.
-Works of researchers using gmail address containing the full name or the webmail of their institutions are preferred over those that are not.
-Thus, it can help if the researcher submits the work using the webmail of his/her university or agency (i.e. email@example.com) or a gmail account bearing his/her full name (i.e. firstname.lastname@example.org.)
-Aliases in email address is discouraged because scientists are transparent in their advocacy.
+Works of researchers using Gmail address containing the full name or the webmail of their institutions are preferred over those that are not.
+Thus, it can help if the researcher submits the work using the webmail of his/her university or agency (i.e. firstname.lastname@example.org) or a Gmail account bearing his/her full name (i.e. email@example.com.)
+Aliases in the email address are discouraged because scientists are transparent in their advocacy.

 3. ORCID membership.
 Researchers with ORCID membership who deposit their research publication in one global database called orcid.org so they can track their publication online is encouraged.